bongloy-community/bongloy-demo-marketplace/README.md

 <img src="app/assets/images/screenshots/redirect_url.png" width="600">

-All products has been created when you seed data but I will not display until you connect with `Bongloy Connect`
+All products has been created when you seed data but it doesn't display until you connect with `Bongloy Connect`

 Happy coding!